 If I Get Married, Will that Help My Case?

-There is a myth that single parents are not as stable as those that are married.
+There are child custody myths that single parents are not as stable as those that are married.
 Occasionally we get a client in our office that is engaged and wonders if getting married quickly will make them look better in the eyes of the Judge/Jury.

 The Texas Family Code, however, specifically states that a court may not consider marital status or sex of the party or child in determining who to appoint as sole or joint managing conservator and any terms and conditions of conservatorship and possession of, and access to, the child.